Pickleball is Fun, Friendly and Competitive

 Your household must meet certain requirements to be eligible for SNAP benefits.
 The application process can be done by computer or phone—no need to come in-person.
 Apply online at CommonHelp.Virginia.gov, or call 1-855-635-4370.
 For details, call the Department of Family Services Customer Care Line at 703-324-7500, TTY 711.

 The Disability Information and Access Line (DIAL) is available to people with disabilities looking for assistance in scheduling their COVID-19 shot.
 Call the Fairfax County Health Department at 703-267-3511 with Coronavirus questions or call 703-324-7404 for questions about COVID-19 vaccines.

-(Article by Jacquie Woodruff, Director, Livable Communities Development, Fairfax Area Agency on Aging)
+(Article by Jacquie Woodruff, Legislative and Policy Supervisor, Fairfax Area Agency on Aging)